kc657/tic-tac-toe/README.md

 For this lab, we'll be making a tic-tac-toe game using the knowledge and skills you've learned so far.

 ## Baseline Requirements
-* Users should be able to click on any empty box to make a move.
+!!DONE!!* Users should be able to click on any empty box to make a move.
-* Every move should alternate between marking an `X` and `O` (the two players).
+!!DONE!!* Every move should alternate between marking an `X` and `O` (the two players).
-* A user should not be able to claim a box that has already been claimed for `X` or `O`.
+!!DONE!!* A user should not be able to claim a box that has already been claimed for `X` or `O`.
 * Users should be able to click a "reset" button to clear all `X`'s and `O`'s from the board and restart the game.